Ernest Hemingway relaxing on the front veranda.

 Organizational Background

-The Finca Vigía Foundation, formerly the Hemingway Preservation Foundation, was founded in 2002 by Jenny and Frank Phillips and Congressman James P. McGovern.
-Jenny Phillips was the granddaughter of Ernest Hemingway’s editor and long time friend, Maxwell Perkins.
+The Finca Vigía Foundation was founded in 2002 by Jenny and Frank Phillips.
+Jenny was the granddaughter of Ernest Hemingway’s editor and long time friend, Maxwell Perkins.

-The Phillips’ enlisted the support of Congressman James P. McGovern (D Massachusetts) and began the bi-national process to save the documents and to preserve the architecture of this historic property.
-With Congressman McGovern’s leadership, they gained support at the top levels of the Cuban government, including President Fidel Castro who signed the agreement to undertake the preservation project.
+The Phillips’ enlisted bilateral support in Congress and began the binational process to save the documents and to preserve the architecture of this historic property.

 Margarita Ruiz Brandi, Former President of the Consejo Nacional de Patrimonio Cultural, with Jenny Phillips and Bob Vila, representing the Finca Vigía Foundation, sign an agreement to collaborate in the conservation of irreplaceable Hemingway documents in Cuba in 2010.